IfThen2/Tutorials/collector.md

 <h2 style="text-align: center;">An Example Visualized</h2>

-Let's breakdown an example Stream collection process to help understand the different components.
-Note the differences between serial and parallel execution.
+Let's try to visualize an example `Stream` collection process to help understand the different components.
+Also, be sure to note the differences between serial and parallel execution.

 ### Serial Collection: